 At the ticket office, you’ll be faced with a selection of options.
 Standard entry to the Colosseum doesn’t allow you to visit every public area.
 So if you want to access the top three-tiers (the Belvedere) and the hypogeum (the passages below the arena floor) you’ll need to purchase a special ticket at an extra cost.

-When you arrive at the Colosseum, take plenty of pictures outside the building before going in to find out more about the history of ancient Rome.
-After getting past security, go up the stairs or take the lift to get into the main arena of the Colosseum.
-As you look out across the seating areas, where spectators once watched great games, animal hunts, executions and gladiator fights, imagine the noise made by 50,000 people all cheering and clapping as they watched the spectacle.
+After getting your tickets, head to security.
+Bear in mind that large bags are not allowed inside, and water is the only drink permitted.
+Then you’ll be ready to go up the stairs or take the lift.
+This takes you into the main arena of the Colosseum.
+As you look out across the seating areas, where spectators once watched great games, animal hunts, executions and gladiator fights, you can imagine the noise made by over 50,000 people all cheering and clapping as they watched the spectacle.